-St. John’s, Newfoundland (13 December 2017) – Just six weeks ago, St. John’s-based applied R&D organization C-CORE and international energy company Statoil challenged the machine learning community to find a better way to automatically classify an object seen in a satellite image as a ship or an iceberg.
-Today, 3244 teams worldwide are working on the problem.
+St. John’s, Newfoundland (19 January 2018) – Just six weeks ago, St. John’s-based applied R&D organization C-CORE and international energy company Statoil challenged the machine learning community to find a better way to automatically classify an object seen in a satellite image as a ship or an iceberg.
+Today, with four days remaining in the compettition, over 3500 teams worldwide are working on the problem.

 “The response has been terrific,” says C-CORE’s Vice President for Remote Sensing, Desmond Power.
 “Unmatched, in fact.
 Statoil’s prize purse of $50,000 has certainly helped.
 But similar competitions with larger prizes have attracted less interest.
 I guess everyone is fascinated by icebergs.
 And everyone remembers the Titanic.
 Helping reduce that hazard is a big motivator.”

 During winter and spring, drifting icebergs can pose hazards to navigation and marine operations in the North Atlantic, particularly in the area offshore Newfoundland and Labrador known as Iceberg Alley.
 Currently, the primary method for monitoring ice conditions and assessing iceberg risk is aerial reconnaissance, supplemented by platform- and vessel-based monitoring.
 However, satellite sensors and data analysis are increasingly being integrated into monitoring processes, decreasing fuel consumption and reducing the carbon footprint and cost of iceberg monitoring.